You’re Not A Tourist: New York City

 We’ll never be too “grown-up” to acknowledge that IKEA is awesome, but if you’re looking for a quality piece of furniture to replace your well-loved EKTORP or POÄNG, Schoolhouse Electric & Supply Co. has you covered.
 The retailer deals in all sorts of classic American home goods like analog clocks, one-of-a-kind pendant lights, woven throw pillows, and upholstered chairs.
 Even if you don’t have room in your suitcase for a brand-new ottoman or bar cart, it’s worth stopping by to browse smaller office and bedroom items like incense sets, art prints, plant misters, and coffee table books.

-Set 60 stories above Lower Manhattan, Manhatta—the latest restaurant from Danny Meyer’s Union Square Hospitality Group—pairs its penthouse views (FiDi, the East River, and Brooklyn) with sophisticated French-American dishes.
+Set 60 stories above Lower Manhattan, Manhatta—from Danny Meyer’s Union Square Hospitality Group—pairs its penthouse views (FiDi, the East River, and Brooklyn) with sophisticated French-American dishes.
 Guests are zipped up to the sky-high dining room via a private elevator, and once the doors open, they’re greeted by a walnut and marble bar, bronze pendant lights, and blue silk table cloths.
 On the three-course menu, choose between dishes like tuna tartare with peaches, tarragon, and endive; wagyu bavette; and duck a l’orange before getting lost in a panoramic city sunset.

 You can always count on places like La Colombe or Brooklyn Roasting Co. for a quality cup of coffee, but if you’re in the West Village, you’d be mistaken to skip over Porto Rico Importing Co.
 The surreptitious shop has been on Bleecker Street since 1907, and for good reason: it’s packed to the rafters with burlap sacks of rare, international, and flavored beans ready to be freshly ground.
 Every itineration of iced coffee or latte is handed over the back counter; feel free to browse the shelves of French presses, hand drippers, and tea kettles while you wait.